Directed Research in Biology|Guidelines for BIOL 1950/1960

-- A brief proposal or outline should be submitted for preliminary approval prior to the activity; a form for this purpose is available at the Biology Undergraduate Affairs Office.
+- A brief proposal or outline should be submitted for preliminary approval prior to the activity; a form for this purpose is available at the Office of Biology Undergraduate Education.
 Dean T will help direct the student to the appropriate faculty member for this evaluation.
 The student’s concentration advisor must also approve of the activity (in writing), in the context of the individual’s program.

 - The length of time spent on the project must be equivalent to what would be expected for a semester-long independent research project at Brown.

 - Following its completion, the project must be written up in such a way that it can be reviewed and approved by the Brown faculty member (same as in item 1.) familiar with the particular area of research.
 Written approval is required.

 - The student’s (non-Brown) research sponsor must submit an official letter of support attesting to the intellectual content of the project.
 Undertakings that are principally job-shadowing or highly technical are not appropriate.